say-no-to-sleep/VacuumClone/README.md

 Not really... but some guy charged 4 dollars for it and got downvoted into oblivion on Reddit.

-And no, I don't know how to make icons look good.
-Feel free to suggest though.
+---

+As you may have noticed, the icon is absolutely dogshit.
+The reason behind this is that I don't know how to design icons, and it was put together in 30 minutes in figma and icon composer.

+Q&A:

+Q: Have you-
+A: No, I have not studied colour theory

 ---